 Burke also works as a commercial editor for clients including Ford, Sony, City Year, Massachusetts Department of Public Health, Boston Globe, Marshall Fields, and Stride Rite.
 She graduated from the University of Massachusetts at Amherst.

 Associate Producer/Graphic Designer Anna Graham is an experimental documentary filmmaker who recently received her BFA from Massachusetts College of Art and Design.
-Her thesis work, The Castle Across the Lake, explored the interiors of long abandoned State Hospital campuses across the northeastern United States using 16mm film.
 Anna freelances actively in Boston’s documentary community as a cameraperson, sound recordist, editor, and graphic designer.
 She is also a teaching assistant at Harvard University.